benjybarnett/ZeroMEG/README.md

-Accompanying code for the manuscript: Creating something out of nothing: Symbolic and non-symbolic representations of zero in the human brain (Benjy Barnett and Stephen Fleming, 2024)
+Accompanying code for the manuscript:
+<b> Creating something out of nothing: Symbolic and non-symbolic representations of zero in the human brain </b> (Benjy Barnett and Stephen Fleming, 2024)